 Design can be tough to nail, and for beginners, creating any document can be frustrating and time-consuming.
 This list of simple design tips can make creating documents simpler.
 With time and practice, however, anyone can learn how to create an eye-catching design that draws the attention of their audience.
-Here’s five tips to help get you started!
+Get started with these five tips!

-This was one of the first things that I learned in my design courses during college, but something that’s proven time and time again to be of utter importance during any design project.
-Typically, you’ll want a serif font, like Times New Roman, for any body text, and a sans serif font, like Arial, or a script (cursive) font for things like headings and titles.
-In addition to bolding, coloration, and size differences are already a lot for the reader to take in.
+This is a basic design principle, but also one that proves its importance over and over again.
+Typically, you’ll want to use a serif font, like Times New Roman, for any body text.
+For headings a titles, utilize a sans-serif or script (cursive) font.
+Bolding, coloration, and size differences are already a lot for the reader to take in.
 Thus, having more than two different font choices can be overbearing to the reader.
-In the example document, I used a Sans-Serif font for the Title and Headings, and a Serif font for the body text.
+In the example, a Sans-Serif font is used for the Title and Headings, and a Serif font for the body.
 I did, however, use different sizes of the Sans-Serif font for the title and subheadings.
 This tip is probably the most important of the simple design tips because it keeps everything connected to each other.

-Black and white, which are two colors that will almost always be used in any design count as two of the colors in your color scheme are black and white.
+Two colors that should almost always be part of your color scheme are black and white.
 Draw attention to the most important aspects of the document with a bold and bright color.
 However, only highlight really important information with this color as it should be used sparingly.
-In addition to a bright color, a muted or soft color could also be used to create an intriguing background that draws attention to the entire post, making it stand apart from others.
-I used four different colors on the example, black and white, pink to highlight two important concepts, and teal to highlight all of my subheadings.
+In addition to a bright color, a muted or soft color should be used to create an intriguing background that draws attention to the entire post, making it stand apart from others.
+Thus, I used four different colors on the example, black and white, navy blue to highlight important concepts, and gold to highlight the subheadings.

 Repetition is highlighting things that fit together in the same manner, such as bolding every subheading.

 Another one of the simple design tips is to stay consistent.
-This concept is touched on with the C.R.A.P.
-Principle of repetition, but it’s so important that I’m going to mention it again and explain it a little more.
+This concept is touched on with the idea of repetition, but I want to go over it in more detail due to its importance.
 Consistency is the key to all successful designs.
 Being consistent in spacing, indentation, wording, or anything else in the realm of page layout is important.

 Some things to make sure you stay consistent on are font sizes across different headings and subheadings, always using the same color to highlight important information.
 Some more examples are, if you’re constantly spelling out one-hundred, do not randomly change it to 100 mid-way through; same goes for acronyms, if you say the United States a lot in your design, do not change it to U.S. halfway through.